vppillai/h3Docs/system/net/docs/configuration.md

     7. Host Name/ IP Address: Can be a Host Name or an IP Address.
 By Default, the parameter value is '192.168.1.1'.

 7. Instance 1 - User can enable this, and use it to give a configuration for another socket.
 Also, once the user gives this config, he cannot call SYS_NET_Open() API with configuration parameter as NULL since that can be done only when there is a single socket configuration (Instance 0 only) done in the MHC.
-8. Enable CLI Commands - This is enabled by default.
-This can be used by the user to give commands on the CLI to open/ close/ send message on a socket.
-9. Enable Debug Logs in case more prints are required for debugging.
-By Default, the parameter value is 'False'.<br>Note: In case the user enables debug logs, user needs to manually add the 'App Debug Service' component from Wireless-> System Service-> App Debug Service.

 All of the required files are automatically added into the MPLAB X IDE project by the MHC when the Net Service is selected for use.